Sometimes your life can be improved by something as simple as one warm coat.

 “That kinkda froze your butt, didn’t it?”

-Jeremy turned and looked at the guy, about his age, who’d just asked an obvious question.
+Jeremy turned and looked at the guy, about his age, who was standing there and had just asked what was an obvious question.

 “Yeah, it sure did,” he replied.